 - Tell them how they can help.
 At work, you’re part of a team.
 Let your co-workers know about the support or flexibility you need and what makes work more stressful for you.

-Prepare for or Prevent Symptoms
+Prepare for Symptoms, or Prevent Them

 It’s a fact of life: UC can flare up when you’re at work.
 To prepare for accidents or help prevent flares, you can: